 Phase 4: Catastrophic Coverage: When you reach $5,000 in TrOOP costs, you reach the catastrophic coverage phase.
 In this phase, you will not pay more than 5% of the retail cost of your medications covered by the plan.

 It is a good idea to revisit your Part D plans each year.
 Over time, Part D plans can change their formulary and benefits, and you may be able to get more out of a plan if you switch.
 Even if you don’t change medications, you might be able to save money.

 We would be more than happy to walk you through the process of choosing the right Part D plan for you.
-Give us a call at (866) 894-3258 and few can assist you.
+Give us a call at (800) 310-2550 and we can assist you.